Showing posts with label waterfowl. Show all posts

 2020 Jan 31-Feb 2, Woman's Retreat Joe Wheeler Lodge ( 3 days)

-Friday afternoon check-in lodge & received a package for the entire retreat.
+Friday afternoon, check in at the lodge & receive a package for the entire retreat.

 We ate a fried catfish meal with salad for dinner, and after dinner, we walked around the lodge.